Embe-Codez/embe-codez/README.md

-# Hey there! 👋 I'm Marcos.
+# Hey there! 👋 I'm Embe

 I'm a passionate techy who's always looking to learn and explore new technologies.
-My current focus is on mastering Cybersecurity, DevOps, and Python programming,
+My current interests lie in Golang and Python.

 When I'm not coding, you can find me indulging in my love for anime!
 Here are my top 5 favorites: